 Starling Bank Review | Mobile Only Banking

-Starling bank is leading the shift of banking towards a digital-based future – with the likes of Monzo, Revolut and N26 – in an ever-growing industry of mobile-only ‘challenger banks’, which are competing against the traditional ‘incumbent banks’ such as Lloyds, Barclays and HSBC.
+Starling bank is leading the shift of banking towards a digital-based future – with the likes of Monzo, Revolut, N26, and NatWest's Bo – in an ever-growing industry of mobile-only ‘challenger banks’, which are competing against the traditional ‘incumbent banks’ such as Lloyds, Barclays and HSBC.

 Starling bank is a UK-based, mobile-only challenger bank that specialises in personal current accounts, business accounts and joint accounts, among many other services.

 People tend to switch from a traditional bank to Starling for its forward-thinking, modern benefits and the ease-of-use of its smartphone app.

 In summary, Starling bank’s main features include cash deposits, transaction alerts, quick loans, savings tools, and a sophisticated third-party marketplace filled with useful resources.

 Read on to learn about all of these Starling bank benefits, and more!

 Starling bank is a legitimate alternative to traditional banking – combining both the basic services incumbent banks provide, with additional services that only digital banks offer.